ldgarcia/reactnd-project-readable/README.md

 node server
 ````

-3. Install and start the frontend:
+3. In another terminal window, install and start the frontend:
 ````
 cd frontend
 npm install